-Within hours of the announcement of the results of the referendum, Indonesian military and pro-Indonesian paramilitaries carried out coordinated assaults on the capital Dili and across the countryside, killing an estimated 1,400 individuals.
+Within hours of the announcement of the results of the "popular consultation," Indonesian military and pro-Indonesian paramilitaries carried out coordinated assaults on the capital Dili and across the countryside, killing an estimated 1,400 individuals.
 This systematic campaign of violence forcibly displaced some 200,000 people into detention camps in Indonesian West Timor and destroyed an estimated 75% of East Timor’s private buildings and infrastructure.

 CJA’s clients – whose identities remain concealed for security reasons – are survivors and relatives of the victims killed by state-sponsored violence under Lumintang’s watch.

 ComplaintAlerted to the fact that Lumintang was scheduled to deliver a talk in Washington D.C. at a symposium of the United States–Indonesia Society, the plaintiffs requested that CJA and the Center for Constitutional Rights file a civil suit against Lumintang on their behalf.
 In March 2000, an attempt to serve the summons and complaint at the symposium was thwarted, but Lumintang was followed to Washington Dulles Airport and served while waiting to board his plane.
 Lumintang left the United States, and has never returned.

 The complaint – which alleged, inter alia, crimes against humanity; torture; cruel, inhuman, and degrading treatment; and extrajudicial killing – was filed with the U.S. District Court for the District of Columbia.